trampgeek/moodle-qtype_coderunner/README.md

 C++ isn't available as a built-in type at present, as we don't teach it.
-However, if the Jobe server is configured to run C++ jobs (probably using the language ID 'cpp') you should be able to make a custom C++ question type by starting with the C question type, setting the language to *cpp* and changing the template to include
+However, if the Jobe server is configured to run C++ jobs (probably using the language ID 'cpp') you can easily make a custom C++ question type by starting with the C question type, setting the language to *cpp* and changing the template to include
 *iostream* instead of, or as well as, *stdio.h*.
 The line